 As I bicycle through New York City daily, I see people walking about with their earbuds fastened to their ears and cell phone poised in front of their eyes.
 While walking on busy, noisy and potentially dangerous NYC streets, two senses of four are completely preoccupied.
 The other two are largely on pause unless there’s a physical encounter (kinesthetic) or there is a notably foul smell in the air (olfactory).
 In short, 50% of one’s sensory awareness is unavailable to sense the outside world, or even that there is an outside world.

 It sounds funny if it weren’t so dangerous and even tragic.
 It gives the positive power of trances a bad name.
-Oblivious to one and all, many New Yorkers (and others) are moving quickly through the streets, staring at phones or listening to music on EMF-emitting blue-tooth, earbuds, simply hard to find, even if right in front of you.
+Oblivious to one and all, many New Yorkers (and others) are moving quickly through the streets, staring at phones or listening to music on EMF-emitting blue-tooth, earbuds, even if right in front of you.
 The vicissitudes and dangers of daily life—drunken drivers, fast taxis, food delivery e-bikes speeding by, stressful emotions, a broken curb that was never fixed—all this, all lost to this self enclosed pedestrian, literally endangering his life and possibly others.

 But he doesn’t see it that way.
 The world is an afterthought.
 In fact, it is an affront, invading his privacy.
 How do I know?
 I pass them by daily, I see it on their faces.
 The bubble was rippled as I ride by closely.
 Their non-verbal expression says “How dare you—don’t you see that I’m busy?” or there is no reaction at all.
 Each is concerning.